onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 added to repositories to provide each authorized cluster access, to clone and pull updates, to each VNF collection of playbooks, from central repository.

-Other non-vendor specific playbook tasks need to be incorporated in overall post-instantiation configuration playbook.
-Alternative is for company developed playbooks to be pushed to repository and executed, after VNF vendor provided playbooks are run.
+Other non-vendor specific playbook tasks, required by customer, need to be incorporated in overall post-instantiation configuration playbook.
+Alternative is for company developed playbooks to be pushed to a repository, distributed and executed, after VNF vendor provided playbooks are run.

 **A couple of playbooks used for proof-of-concept testing as examples:**